hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_vault__resource_guard_association.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Recovery Services Vault Guard Proxy.
+* `name` - (Required) Specifies the name of the Recovery Services Vault Resource Guard Association.
 Changing this forces a new resource to be created.

-* `vault_id` - (Required) ID of the Recovery Services Vault where the Resource Guard Proxy should exist.
+* `vault_id` - (Required) ID of the Recovery Services Vault which should be associated with.
 Changing this forces a new resource to be created.

-* `resource_guard_id` - (Required) ID of the Resource Guard which the Resource Guard Proxy should be associated with.
+* `resource_guard_id` - (Required) ID of the Resource Guard which should be associated with.
 Changing this forces a new resource to be created.

 ## Attributes Reference